Maintenance & Repair

 The Repair vs. Replace Question

 Your HVAC system stops working, and you’re facing a decision: repair it or replace it?
 This choice significantly impacts your comfort, budget, and home value.
 Here’s how to make the right call.
+Evaluating your system’s condition and watching for key signs that indicate whether repair or replacement is needed are essential steps in making an informed decision.

 The 50% Rule of Thumb

-If the repair cost exceeds 50% of replacement cost, consider replacing — especially if your system is over 10 years old.
+If the repair cost exceeds 50% of replacement cost, consider replacing-especially if your system is over 10 years old.

 Example: